Hideyuki Fukasawa: Career

 Born in Tokyo, Fukasawa began learning piano when he was in elementary school.
 At the age of 10, he listened to the soundtrack of the anime film Swan Lake, which led him to be influenced by the Russian composer Pyotr Ilyich Tchaikovsky.
 When in high school, Fukasawa began playing synthesizer, guitar, bass and drums.
 In 1991, he started his career as a synthesizer programmer.
 Since then, he has been involved in many works, mainly composing and arranging music for video game and anime.
-Fukusawa worked on the 2003 game Onimusha 2: Samurai's Destiny under lead composer Taro Iwashiro, sampling various traditional Japanese instruments for the soundtrack.
+Fukasawa worked on the 2003 game Onimusha 2: Samurai's Destiny under lead composer Taro Iwashiro, sampling various traditional Japanese instruments for the soundtrack.
 His involvement in Onimusha 2 led to him being chosen as composer for Chaos Legion, which released the same year.
-Fuksawa would later serve as the in-game composer for Onimusha: Dawn of Dreams, which released in 2006, with Jamie Christopherson composing for the cutscenes.
+Fukasawa would later serve as the in-game composer for Onimusha: Dawn of Dreams, which released in 2006, with Jamie Christopherson composing for the cutscenes.
 Fukasawa was influenced by Taro Iwashiro's compositions for Onimusha 2, and sought to create strong and rich melodies.